 If there’s a breakdown in this system — be it a bad belt, bad alternator, or bad wiring — your battery may not receive ample charge and endure excessive stress.
 This can reduce the battery's lifespan.

 Your car's battery requires frequent maintenance charging, and your alternator can handle this on mid-range and long trips (i.e., those 10 minutes or longer).
-However, if you typically take only five-minute trips to the grocery store and back once a week, you could be shortening your battery's lifespan.
+However, if you typically take only five-minute trips to the grocery store and back once a week, leaving your car sitting for long periods, you could shorten your battery's lifespan.

-If you start your vehicle and take a short trip down the road, you've put the battery under immense stress to start the vehicle without driving far enough for the alternator to recharge it.
+If you start your vehicle and take a short trip, you've put the battery under immense stress to start the vehicle without driving far enough for the alternator to recharge it.
 Doing this repeatedly can dramatically limit the battery’s life.

 It happens to almost every car owner at least once: You head out to your car, turn the key, and you get nothing but clicks or a slow cranking sound.
 It's a dead battery.

 What's next?
-Do you have to go buy a new battery?
+Do you have to buy a new battery?

 Not necessarily.
 You can use another vehicle or a battery-powered jump pack to jumpstart your vehicle.
 This is when you use an outside power source, like another car's electrical system or a battery, to start your vehicle.
 From there, your vehicle's alternator can take over.

-In many cases, your car will fire right up and work fine from that point forward.
-However, there are times when a jumpstart isn't enough, and you’ll need to replace your battery.
+Your car will often fire right up and work fine from that point forward.
+However, sometimes a jumpstart isn't enough, and you’ll need to replace your battery.
+What generally happens in this case is the vehicle will start just fine, but dies as soon as you disconnect the jumper cables or jump pack.

 You can't accurately deem a battery as failed without a load test, which shops use special equipment to perform.
-This special equipment puts the battery and charging system under loads, meaning it simulates various accessories drawing power from it, at different times.
+This special equipment puts the battery and charging system under loads, simulating various accessories drawing power from it, at different times.
 Doing this helps determine if the problem lies in the battery or charging system as they often have similar symptoms.

-There are several warning signs of a bad battery.
-Keep in mind, these can also be signs that the charging system is failing, so you'll want to have a shop perform a load test before replacing the battery.
+A bad battery has several warning signs, but these can also be signs that the charging system is failing, so you'll want to have a shop perform a load test before replacing the battery.

 The biggest telltale sign of a bad battery is the battery light — a red warning light in the shape of a car battery — or the "check charging system" warning displays on the gauge cluster after getting a jumpstart.
-This means the self-diagnostic system detects abnormal power flow in the charging system, and that could mean it's time for a battery replacement.
+This means the self-diagnostic system detects abnormal power flow in the charging system, and that could mean it's time for a battery replacement, but it could also mean more serious repairs are due, such as a new alternator.

 It's perfectly normal for your headlights to flicker for a second when you turn on an accessory, like the air conditioning.
 It takes a second for the alternator to adjust to the extra power demand, leading to that flicker.
 However, if your headlights remain dimmer when you turn on an accessory, this could be a failing battery.

-While a car battery has a finite lifespan, there are ways to maximize its longevity.
+While a car battery has a finite lifespan, you can maximize its longevity.
 Here are some tips to keep your battery in great shape as long as possible.

-If you have a garage, park your car in there to keep it out of extreme temperatures.
+If you have a garage, park your car in there to keep it out of extreme temperatures when the car’s not running, which is when it’s most susceptible to freezing.
 If your garage is cluttered, this is the perfect excuse to straighten it up and make room for the vehicle.

 You may remember older cellphones and laptops and their overcharging issues, but the lead acid batteries in today's cars don't suffer from that issue.
-In fact, they thrive on being charged.
+In fact, they prefer a constant slow charge.

-If you rarely drive your vehicle or only drive it short distances, a trickle charger or battery maintainer may be a good option to extend your battery life.
-These gadgets slowly recharge the battery, giving it the small amount of juice it needs to stay alive.
+If you rarely drive your vehicle or only drive it short distances, a trickle charger or battery maintainer may be an excellent option to extend your battery life.
+These work by applying a low-voltage charge to the battery, giving it the small amount of juice it needs to stay alive and maintain its temperature in cold weather.
 When you're ready to drive, just disconnect the charger, and you're on your way.
+Many of these chargers are very easy to use and plug directly into your car’s existing 12-volt power outlet or cigarette lighter outlet.

 Even if you have no errands to run, plan to take your car for a 10- to 20-minute drive every day during the winter — and don’t forget to add in those winter tires.

-You need just enough time to warm up the engine bay and get the battery juices flowing again.
-Maybe plan to grab a coffee at the cafe across town instead of around the block or check out the grocery store in the next town over.
+You need enough time to warm up the engine bay and recharge the battery juices.
+Maybe plan to grab a coffee at the cafe across town instead of around the block or check out the grocery store in the next town.

-Battery terminals corrode, and there's no stopping it.
+Battery terminals corrode — that’s just the way the world works.
 When the battery charges, it heats, which causes the sulfuric acid inside the battery to turn into hydrogen gas.
-This hydrogen gas has a chemical reaction with the lead on the battery terminals, causing the whitish corrosion you often see on battery terminals.
+This hydrogen gas has a chemical reaction with the lead on the battery terminals, causing the whitish corrosion you often see on battery terminals and the terminal ends (the clamps on the end of the battery cables).

-This corrosion is mostly harmless, but it can interfere with the power flow, slowing the battery's recharging or its ability to deliver power to start the engine.
-You can easily clean this with a mixture of 1 tablespoon of baking soda to 250 mL of hot water.
+This corrosion is mostly harmless, but it can interfere with the power flow and slow the battery's recharging or impact its ability to deliver power to start the engine.
+You can easily clean this with 1 tablespoon of baking soda to 250 mL of hot water.
 Dip an old toothbrush in the mixture and scrub off the corrosion.

-Regular battery and charging system checkups are crucial for catching problems before they leave you stranded.
-Many auto repair shops will perform a free starting and charging system analysis during an oil change — you simply have to ask for it.
+Regular battery test and charging system checkups are crucial for catching problems before they leave you stranded.
+Many auto repair shops will perform a free starting and charging system analysis during an oil change — you must ask for it, though.
 If they don’t offer it for free, it’ll be relatively inexpensive and well worth the peace of mind.

 Though they can be aggravating, battery issues are relatively small problems in the automotive world.
 Here at Clutch, we make sure the car you buy has a good battery and won't leave you stranded.

 All of our quality pre-owned vehicles go through a 210-point inspection, including a battery and charging system test.
-This will help ensure you have trouble-free driving.
+This will help ensure you have trouble-free driving without asking yourself “how long does a car battery last?”

-Plus, our car-buying process is 100% online, we offer easy financing, and we deliver your vehicle to you.
+Plus, our car-buying process is 100% online.
+We also offer easy financing and deliver your vehicle to you.
 You then have 10 days to try the vehicle risk-free.
 If you don't like it, you can return it for a full refund or exchange it for another vehicle.

 Plus, all Clutch vehicles purchased online include a 90-day or 6,000-km limited warranty.
 So, if any issue does arise, you know you're covered.